Judd A. Serotta

 In advising clients, Judd draws on his deep background as a commercial litigator, having brought and defended claims in federal and state courts throughout the country, as well as numerous arbitration and mediation forums.
 These matters have concerned subjects as varied as accounting malpractice, trademark and licensing disputes, family disagreements, fiduciary and corporate malfeasance, white-collar criminal claims, “bet the company” business controversies, and breaches of contract.
 As such, Judd is uniquely positioned to assist clients in developing trust and estate plans designed to avoid and anticipate potential disputes, as well as to address and mitigate potential areas of disagreement that could lead to courtroom proceedings.

 Judd serves as a certified arbitrator in the compulsory arbitration program of the Philadelphia Court of Common Pleas, where he has adjudicated a wide variety of matters.
-He sings tenor with Choral Arts Philadelphia specializing in the music of J.S.
-Bach, and he serves as the secretary to the board of directors of the Louis D. Brandeis Center for Human Rights Under Law.
+He serves on the board of directors and sings tenor with Choral Arts Philadelphia specializing in the music of J.S.
+Bach and other Baroque composers, and he serves as the secretary to the board of directors of the Louis D. Brandeis Center for Human Rights Under Law.
 Judd is a former president of the Philadelphia Chapter of the Federalist Society for Law and Public Policy Studies, board member of the Philadelphia Chapter of the American Jewish Committee, and member of the board of the Philadelphia Chapter of the Harvard Law School Alumni Association.
 He has a particular interest in families with special needs, having a son with severe autism and three other children who love their older brother dearly.